abeldekat/lazyflex.nvim/README.md

 The plugin must be the first item in the spec!

-It is not possible to configure multiple fragments of the plugin.
+The hooks are applied immediately when **lazy.nvim** _requires_ `"lazyflex.plugins.intercept"`
-The hooks are applied immediately when **lazy.nvim** requires `"lazyflex.plugins.intercept"`
+Thus, it is not possible to configure multiple fragments of the plugin.

 ```lua
 local use_flex = false -- true activates the plugin